A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems: Sequence of the proofs

 \end{proof}

 \begin{lem} The approximate solution $U^-$ defined by $\eqref{eq:def_of_U_bar}$ satisfies $\nabla U^-(x) = O\left(\frac{1}{|x|^2}\right)$ as $|x|\longrightarrow\infty$.
-Moreover, $U^-$ is bounded in $\mathbb{R}^2\backslash \Omega$. \end{lem} \begin{proof} The first assertion is straightforward from the following calculation.
+Moreover, $U^-$ is bounded in $\mathbb{R}^2\backslash \Omega$. \end{lem} \begin{proof} The first assertion is straightforward from the following calculation:

-The second assertion also follows immediately by setting $\alpha := 2$ in Lemma \ref{lem:boundedness_nabla_1/x**2}. \end{proof} \begin{rem} A similar argument like $\eqref{eq:plus_minus_teq}$ can be found in \cite{Bates1995ANS} in which the boundary integral method was applied to construct an approximate solution of $\eqref{eq:Mullins_Sekerka_intro}$.
-To show decay of the derivative of solutions as $|x|\rightarrow\infty$, they used the area preserving restriction, namely the mean value of the jump of normal derivatives across the phase interface equals zero.
-Due to the definition $\eqref{eq:def_of_U_bar}$, we do not have to use the second equality of $\eqref{eq:external_problem}$. \end{rem} \begin{proof}[Proof of Theorem 1] Take $N$ so large that $\mathbb{A}_N$ is regular.
-To confirm that the first value is finite, let us estimate $\det{\mathbb{A}_N}$ and $\widetilde{\mathbb{A}}_N$ separably.
-The co-factor expansion of $\mathbb{A}_N$ and Lemma \ref{lem:estimate_H_G} gives
+The second assertion follows immediately by setting $\alpha := 2$ in Lemma \ref{lem:boundedness_nabla_1/x**2}. \end{proof} \begin{rem} An argument similar to $\eqref{eq:plus_minus_teq}$ can be found in \cite{Bates1995ANS} in which the boundary integral method was applied to construct an approximate solution to $\eqref{eq:Mullins_Sekerka_intro}$.
+To show decay of the derivative of solutions as $|x|\rightarrow\infty$, they used the area-preserving restriction, namely the mean value of the jump of normal derivatives across the phase interface equals zero.
+Due to the definition $\eqref{eq:def_of_U_bar}$, we do not have to use the second equality of $\eqref{eq:external_problem}$. \end{rem} \begin{proof}[Proof of Theorem 1] Take an $N\in\mathbb{N}$ so large that $\mathbb{A}_N$ is regular.
+To confirm that the first value is finite, let us estimate $\det{\mathbb{A}_N}$ and $\widetilde{\mathbb{A}}_N$ separately.
+The cofactor expansion of $\mathbb{A}_N$ \Erase{and Lemma \ref{lem:estimate_H_G}} gives

-Here we should note that $\sharp S(N) = N!$ to get the last order.
-On the other hand, co-factors of $\mathbb{A}_N$ can be estimated as follows.
+where $\alpha > 0$ is a positive constant which is independent of $N$ due to Lemma \ref{lem:estimate_H_G}.
+We should note that $\sharp S(N) = N!$ to get the last order.
+By contrast, the cofactors of $\mathbb{A}_N$ can be estimated as follows: